1. Products

 The Open source library unioffice allows computer programmers to insert images in a PPTX file inside their own Go applications.
 It gives you the capability to create a new PPTX, insert your image in it and save the document.
 By using the following lines of code, you can easily insert images in your PPTX document.

-Insert Images in PPTX GO
+How to Insert Images in PPTX GO?

 1. Create a new presentation by using presentation.New() method